tubetraveller/overview_mlops_wine_quality_student/README.md

 * ModelTrainerConfig
 * ModelEvaluationConfig

-These configurations will help in managing the settings and parameters required for each stage in a clean and organized manner.
-Refer to the corresponding cell in `workflow_steps.ipynb` for class definitions.

-## Step 4: Configuration Manager 🗄️
+## Step 2: Configuration Manager 🗄️
-In `src/config_manager.py`, create a class to manage configurations.
+Create the class `ConfigurationManager` in `src/config_manager.py` using the *Step 2* of the notebook.
 This class will:

-* Read paths from `config.yaml`
+* Read paths from `config.yaml`.
-* Read hyperparameters from `params.yaml`
+* Read hyperparameters from `params.yaml`.
 * Read the data types from `schema.yaml`.
 * Create configuration objects for each of the stages through the help of the objects defined on the step before: DataIngestionConfig, DataValidationConfig, ModelTrainerConfig and ModelEvaluationConfig.
-* Create necessary folders
+* Create necessary folders.

 ⚠️ Pay attention to the `mlflow_uri` on the `get_model_evaluation_config`, make sure you adapt it with your own dagshub credentials.

-Again, you can refer to the notebook for full implementation details 😉

-## Step 5: Data module definition and model module definition.
+## Step 3: Data module definition and model module definition.
-In the corresponding files of `src/data_module_def`, create:
+Using the *Step 3* section of the notebook, in the corresponding files of the  `src/data_module_def` folder, create:

 1. Data Ingestion module 📥